gaehlerm/SoftwareEngineering/README.md

 There are quite few code examples in this book.
 Most concepts that I explain here can be explained with real world examples.
 And I want to teach you concepts, not syntax.
 In some cases I will still use code examples, but the code should be really simple.
 The code examples are mostly written in Python and sometimes in C++ if needed to explain some low level feature.
 It’s not a deliberate choice to use Python and C++, it’s just the programming languages that I know.
 I’ll try to explain the examples such that you can roughly understand them, even if you don’t know the according programming language too well.
 I promise that the syntax will be very simple to understand.
 It requires only the very basics of the corresponding programming language.

 ## Python
+// Do I need the opinion of some expert?

 Even though Python is a fairly easy programming language to learn, there are some things that are some language specific things worth learning.